DataDog/documentation/content/en/real_user_monitoring/browser/_index.md

    - Select a [privacy setting][18] for Session Replay in the dropdown menu.
 2. Deploy the changes to your application.
 Once your deployment is live, Datadog collects events from your users' browsers.
 3. Visualize the [data collected][2] in [dashboards][3] or create a search query in the [RUM Explorer][16].
-4. (Optional) [Connect RUM and Traces][12] to start linking requests from your web and mobile applications to their corresponding backend traces.
-You can refer to this list of [initialization parameters](#initialization-parameters).
+4. (Optional) Initialize the RUM SDK with the `allowedTracingUrls` parameter to [Connect RUM and Traces][12] if you want to start linking requests from your web and mobile applications to their corresponding backend traces.
+See the full list of [initialization parameters](#initialization-parameters).

 Until Datadog starts receiving data, your application appears as `pending` on the **RUM Applications** page.